 Recent press reports have focused on two meetings about the time of the priests' killings.

+November 15 Meeting of Army High Command.
 In the first meeting, the Salvadoran army high command held a regularly scheduled strategy session on Wednesday evening, November 15, 1989, to consider measures to deal with the continuing guerrilla offensive.
 One account is found in the Washington Post:

-As details of the first meeting have emerged, it has become clear the military high command felt deeply threatened by an intense guerrilla offensive, and may have created an atmosphere in which commanders thought certain actions, such as killing the Jesuits, would be tolerated even if not directly ordered.
+As details of the first meeting have emerged, it has become clear the military high command felt deeply threatened by an intense guerrilla offensive, and may have created an atmosphere in which commanders thought certain actions, such as killing the Jesuits, would be tolerated even if not directly ordered. . . .